-This is a general summary of certain Turkish and other tax considerations in connection with an investment in the Notes.
-This summary does not address all aspects of such laws, or the laws of other jurisdictions (such as United Kingdom or U.S. tax law).
+This is a general summary of certain Turkish tax laws and other tax considerations in connection with an investment in the Notes.
+This summary does not address all aspects of such laws and considerations, or the laws of other jurisdictions (such as tax-related laws in the United Kingdom or the United States).
 While this summary is considered to be a correct interpretation of existing laws in force on the date of this Base Prospectus, there can be no assurance that those laws or the interpretation of those laws will not change.
 This summary does not discuss all of the tax consequences that might be relevant to an investor in light of such investor's particular circumstances or to investors subject to special rules, such as regulated investment companies, certain financial institutions or insurance companies.

-Prospective purchasers of Notes are advised to consult their tax advisers as to the consequences, under the tax laws of the countries of their respective citizenship, residence or domicile, of a purchase of Notes, including, but not limited to, the consequences of receipt of payments under the Notes and their disposal or redemption.
+Prospective investors in the Notes are advised to consult their tax advisers with respect to the tax consequences of the purchase, ownership or disposition of the Notes (or the purchase, ownership or disposition by an owner of beneficial interests therein) as well as any tax consequences that might arise under the laws of any state, municipality or other taxing jurisdiction of their respective citizenship, residence or domicile, including (but not limited to) the consequences of receipt of payments on the Notes and the disposal of investments in the Notes.